tc39/proposal-resizablearraybuffer/README.md

 It also spurred proposals such as having a signal handler-like synchronous callback on growth events for wasm's JS API, which doesn't feel great due to the issues of signal handler re-entrancy being difficult to reason about.

-Having growable `ArrayBuffer`s and auto-tracking _TypedArray_s would solve this problem more cleanly.
+Having growable `ArrayBuffer`s and auto-tracking TypedArrays would solve this problem more cleanly.

 ### WebGPU buffers